-- Our bones grow in size and mass during first twenty years of our life.
+- Our bones grow in size and mass during first thirty years of our life.
 They reach peak density in late teen years.

 - Peak bone density is influenced by multiple factors, but the ones in your control are nutrition, physical activity, lifestyle, and stress levels.

 - Bone growth accelerates during adolescence.
 Hence, this is one of the most crucial phases of optimum nutrition and adequate physical activity.

 - Physical stress to bones through exercise stimulates bone growth, strength, and flexibility.